affiliate disclosure

 This results from months of hard work, research, small investment, and a few organized tools.

-Although Google’s page speed insight score doesn’t necessarily mean much in the real world, it indicates something is working.
+Although Google’s PageSpeed Insights score doesn’t necessarily mean much in the real world, it indicates that something is working.

 Page speed is not calculated in points (0 -100) but in seconds.

-So it is safe to say the Google page speed insight score is based on website performance and not the average speed of the web page.
+So it is safe to say that the Google PageSpeed Insights score is based on website performance, not on the average page speed.

-In essence, Google page speed Insight is a tool that helps you improve page speed by analyzing your web page element and not a page speed measuring tool.
+In essence, Google PageSpeed Insights is a tool that helps you improve page speed by analyzing your web page elements, not a page speed measuring tool.

 So let’s begin with the obvious.